 Claire Fox wrote a book called, I Find That Offensive , and labels thin-skinned people as “Generation Snowflake.”

 Every week you hear about a new outrage.
 Someone said something terribly offensive.
 I read about a man who was castigated by a woman for opening a door.
-“You are insinuating that I can’t open a door on my own,” she said.
+“You are insinuating that I am too weak to open a door on my own,” she said.